FAQs

 Are there any issues with proximity to the Puyallup River?

-The 2 developable parcels are not within any regulated floodplain or floodway areas and contain no wetlands.
-The extreme northeast corner of the 4 acre parcel is within 200 feet of a wetlands boundary.
-The remaining 3rd parcel borders the Puyallup River for about 800 feet but is not developable due to being zoned for agriculture only.
-(Right now this third parcel is just a plowed field, but it could make a really nice CSA, orchard, or park with a little TLC.
+The 10.75 acres on the two developable parcels are not within any regulated floodplain or floodway areas and contain no wetlands.
+The extreme northeast corner of the 4 acre parcel is within 200 feet of a wetlands boundary, which may require an extra shoreline study.

 Are there any other known issues with the land?